nazfp/fe/readme.md

 `DEVELOPMENT_PORT` ingress port.
 To keep consistency, this value will be propagated downstream for vite development server

+## Github Actions

+The yamls run drivers (initial steps) which can be extended for CICD.

+build-in-place.yaml spins a container inside runner and execute npm run build

+connection-ec2.yaml ssh into remote server and logs current commit hash

 ## Build Stage - Local

 `./run_dev.sh build` Build to `/dist`.